Breonna Taylor decision: Chicago protests draw hundreds across city, Illinois National Guard on standby as 1 officer indicted

 My Block My Hood My City founder Jahmal Cole also announced a rally for Breonna Taylor and racial justice on Saturday as he spoke of the injustice in the charging decision.

 Chicago police squad cars and even garbage trucks could be seen Wednesday in the city's downtown.
-The Illinois Restaurant Association is also warning businesses to stay alert in case of protests or possible looting in response to the Taylor decision.
+The Illinois Restaurant Association also warned businesses to stay alert in case of protests or possible looting in response to the Taylor decision.

 WATCH: CPD Supt.
 David Brown speaks on Breonna Taylor charging decision